Faqs

 We offer a wide range of holsters tailored for various needs:

-- Inside-the-Waistband (IWB) Holsters: Perfect for daily concealed appendix carry, these come with a concealment claw and J-clip(s), with options for a FOMI clip or other configurations available upon request.
+- Inside-the-Waistband (IWB) Holsters: Perfect for daily concealed appendix carry, these come with a concealment claw and J-clip(s) or other configurations available upon request.

 - Outside-the-Waistband (OWB) Holsters: Ideal for range use and duty, these holsters feature either a UBL (Universal Belt Loop) or Teklok (combat loop) attachment.
 For duty applications, we provide the 3-hole Safariland pattern for the UBL.
 While we don't currently offer retention attachments for Safariland or other drop-leg styles, we can refer you to a nearby stockist who can assist.
 MOLLE and other configurations are available upon request.